Lexical integrity hypothesis: History

-The Lexical Integrity Hypothesis is a subset of the Lexicalist hypothesis, which states that morphology and syntax do not interact, with the result (among others) that some syntactic operations cannot access word-internal structures.
+The LIH is a subset of the lexicalist hypothesis, which states that morphology and syntax do not interact, with the result (among others) that some syntactic operations cannot access word-internal structures.

 This theory appears to have no single source from which it originates.
 Despite being widely referred to and debated in linguistics, there is no single attributable source for the Lexical Integrity Hypothesis, nor does there seem to be any single definition, which potentially poses problems for this theory's falsifiability.
 The hypothesis seems to come about from the consensus that there is a phenomenon that generally and cross-linguistically prevents or limits the interaction between syntax and morphology.